Identity area

 Biographical history

-Paul Tripcony was born at Dunwich on North Stradbroke Island in 1901.
+Paul Ambrose Tripcony was born on 12 April 1901 at Myora Mission, on North Stradbroke Island.
+His parents were Thomas Buchanan Tripcony (1870-1958) and his wife, Mary Rose Tyrrell Rollins (1867-1939).
+Paul Tripcony was one of eight children.
 He worked as a grader driver, machinery man, and roadmaker.
 Tripcony was interested in Australian aborigines and their culture and collected aboriginal artefacts.
 He had an extensive collection of both Australian and overseas literature, which covered his wide range of interests from politics to poetry.
-Tripcony's collection included many limited editions and rare items.
-Other items collected by Tripcony are held in the University of Queensland Anthropology Museum.
-Paul Tripcony died in 1975.
+Paul Tripcony died on 12 August 1975.

 Repository